We can support you to welcome a young volunteer to your organisation

 Somerset County Council Work Permits

-Applying for a work permit only takes a few minutes and should be done here.
+Applying for a work permit only takes a few minutes and can be done HERE.

-If you have any questions, please contact Somerset Education Safeguarding Team at firstname.lastname@example.org.
+If you have any questions, please contact the Somerset Education Safeguarding Team at CHILDRENS@SOMERSET.GOV.UK.

 When your young volunteer starts, bear in mind that they may not have any experience of the workplace and may not feel confident enough to ask questions.
 Your induction could include: